AmrHMorsy/Procedural-Terrain-Generation-OpenGL/README.md

 ### Shading

-The shading and the colors of the terrains are computed and generated procedurally without relying on any pre-made texture assets.
+The terrain's shading and colors are procedurally generated, without relying on pre-made texture assets.

 #### Albedo Color

-The main three elements of the terrain are rocks, grass and snow.
-Multi-layered noise functions are used to compute the colors of these elements by mixing and interpolating many different color shades.
-These colors are then combined based on the altitude of each point in the terrain.
-Lower altitude regions tend to have more grass and higher altitude regions tend to have more snow.
-Finally, noise-based functions are used again to mix the final terrain color with different streaks of dark colors to simulate cracks in the terrain.
-These color data were precomputed or baked once during program initialization and then stored in a texture.
-This color texture or map is then sampled from in real-time during rendering.
+The terrrain consists of three main elements: Rocks, grass and snow.
+Multi-layered noise functions generate the albedo colors for these elements by blending various color shades.
+The colors are interpolated together based on altitudes: Lower altitudes feature more grass, while higher altitudes transition to snow.
+Noise-based functions further enhance the realism by adding dark streaks to simulate terrain cracks.
+This color data is precomputed during program initialization and stored in a texture for real-time sampling during rendering.

+#### Normal

+The normal vector at a point in the terrain is computed using the first derivative of the height function.
+This derivative determines the slope of the terrain, representing changes in height, and is used to compute the normal vector at each point.
+The derivative is analytically precomputed within the noise function and stored alongside the height data in a texture for efficient real-time sampling during rendering.

+#### Roughness

+Roughness is a measure of how smooth the surface of the terrain is and is essential for computing Physically Based Rendering (PBR) and Image-Based Lighting (IBL) functions.
+It is estimated using the first derivative of the height function, which represents the terrain's slope and variability, and is stored alongside the height and normal data in the baked texture.

+#### Ambient Occlusion

+Ambient occlusion quantifies how much ambient light is blocked at a given point on the terrain.
+It is approxmiated using the second derivative of the height function, which represents the terrain's curvature or slope variation, and is essential for computing Image-Based Lighting (IBL) functions.
+The derivative is analytically precomputed within the noise function and stored in a texture for efficient real-time sampling during rendering.

 ![ptg3](https://github.com/user-attachments/assets/3731540d-3d6f-49da-a9d0-921337869346)